Omelyan/react-native-non-empty-view/README.md

 </NonEmptyView>
 ```

-The `NonEmptyView` component will be removed from the tree if its children are _empty_.
+The `NonEmptyView` component will be removed from the tree if its children are _empty_ (e.g., null, undefined, empty arrays, or components that render null).
 Nested `NonEmptyView` components will also be taken into account 🚀

 ## 🧑🏻‍💻 Installation